 To learn more about autism click here

 What do we do

 We work independently and with other Charities and organisations to provide training opportunities for members and professionals.

-We work in partnership with the Department of Education and Children to jointly fund a teacher to work with children with autism.
+We work in partnership with the Department of Education, Sport & Culture to jointly fund a teacher to work with children with autism.